rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Navigation

-* The site navigation is done through the info bar at the top of the game area.
+* The site navigation is done through the info bar at the top of the quiz area.
 * This does not change in style throughout the user's navigation of the quiz.
 * The home button is an icon of a castle, a nod to the theme itself while still being recognisable as a 'home' button.
 * The position of the Home button does not move throughout the user's navigation of the quiz.